 The yard has a high speed treadmill, which enables horses to be exercised without a rider on their backs.
 Whilst not a part of every horse’s training programme, the treadmill is particularly useful for horses requiring very controlled exercise as part of a rehabilitation programme after injury, for horses which become sour on the gallops, and for those suffering from minor ailments which prevent ridden exercise (such as a sore mouth, girth or back).

 The main gallops used on a daily basis are situated less than half a mile from the yard itself.
 Horses go to and from the gallops via purpose-built tracks and tree-lined avenues within the Park House estate, avoiding the need to contend with traffic on the roads.

-The yard has seven grazing paddocks of varying sizes, allowing horses to be grazed in hand after exercise or turned out in the afternoons or during their post-season break.
+The yard has eight grazing paddocks of varying sizes, allowing horses to be grazed in hand after exercise or turned out in the afternoons or during their post-season break.
 There are also two turnout pens for more restricted turnout.

 The yard has three sets of starting stalls.
 Over the course of their education young horses progress from following a schoolmaster through a single static stall within the yard area, to walking through a set of stalls on their way to or from the gallops, to jumping out of a further set of stalls and galloping away.
 This means they are as prepared as possible for their first appearance on the racecourse, and also that any stalls-related problems can be ironed out at home.

 The travelling of horses to and from the races is an important function within any racing yard and Kingsclere has three horseboxes which are used exclusively for horses trained at Park House.
 The vehicles are maintained to meet all welfare requirements and to ensure that transport is safe and comfortable for horses and humans.